malvikasharan/APRICOT/README.md

+##APRICOT
-##APRICOT: A tool for sequence-based identification and characterization of protein classes
+#A tool for sequence-based identification and characterization of protein classes

 **APRICOT** is a computational pipeline for the identification of specific functional classes of interest in large protein sets.
 The pipeline uses efficient sequence-based algorithms and predictive models like signature motifs of protein families for the characterization of user-provided query proteins with specific functional features.
 The dynamic framework of APRICOT allows the identification of unexplored functional classes of interest in the large protein sets or the entire proteome.